-A. It simply imports employee details.
+A. It simply imports team member details.
 Until you choose to export timesheet data during payroll, nothing will change in your payroll system.

-Q. What employee details will sync from my HR or payroll software?
+Q. What team member details will sync from my HR or payroll software?

 This depends on your Payroll provider.
 Most commonly Deputy will sync details like name, email, date of birth.
 Some platforms like Xero can also sync leave balances.